shaharv/docs/wiki/C++_coding_conventions.md

 - Maximum line length is 120 characters.
 - Always use block braces, even if block body is only 1 line.
 - Open block brace is always followed by a newline (i.e. `if (a) { func(); }` is forbidden).
-- `#include`’s must be sorted alphabetically and separated to project includes, 3rd party includes and system includes.
+- `#include`'s must be sorted alphabetically and separated to project includes, 3rd party includes and system includes.

 ## Naming conventions